eric-lgonz/Enterprise-Network-Expansion/README.md

 # Enterprise-Network-Expansion-and-VLAN-Implementation

-In this project, I will demonstrate how to:
+In this project, I demonstrate how to:

 - Integrate a new switch block into an existing enterprise network using Cisco Packet Tracer, simulating real-world brownfield network expansion